 The registration and KYC process was easy and smooth in my opinion.
 My only gripe is that once registered, you have to top your card up to 100 pounds.
 Conversely, Revolut lets you start with virtually no money for as long as you want.

-I have used my Revolut card for everything, from buying Bitcoins to paying at restaurants.
+I have used my Revolut card for everything, from trading Bitcoins to paying at restaurants.
+From buying flight tickets to getting money from ATMs.
 The only time that I was not able to use it was on a Norwegian Airlines flight to buy a coffee.
 As I had withdrawn some money from an ATM before, it was not big deal for me.

 In this article, I talked about the digital banking revolution and how traditional banking is becoming obsolete in a progressively decentralized world.
 For digital nomads, digital banking solutions are the way to go.
 I also compared four available digital banking solutions based on my experiences.